 Sample litigation experience

 Obtained a multi-million dollar pre-suit settlement for two physicians in a local medical practice who were defrauded by their managing partner.

 Victory before the Texas Seventh Court of Appeals in Amarillo, holding that speech on the subject of tenure for professors in higher education is a matter of public concern, entitled to protection, earning Mr. Bustos the honor of “Appellate Lawyer of the Week” by Texas Lawyer Magazine.

 Successful settlement of multiple overtime class action lawsuits in federal court in New Mexico, saving oil and gas business clients millions of dollars in claimed overtime.

-Co-counsel in securing a nationwide permanent injunction against the U. S. Department of Labor’s new “Persuader Rule.”
+Co-counsel in securing a nationwide permanent injunction against the Obama Administration Department of Labor’s “Persuader Rule.”
 National Federation of Independent Business v.
 Perez, No. 5:16-CV-66-C, In the United States District Court of the Northern District of Texas, Lubbock Division.
 In 2017, the District Court awarded Plaintiffs’ attorneys’ fees, expenses and costs, and Defendants appealed both rulings to the Fifth Circuit Court of Appeals.
 In 2018, the Department of Labor dismissed its appeals, agreed to $128,930 in attorneys’ fees, expenses and court costs, and agreed to maintain the permanent injunction.